latenitefilms/Metaburner/docs/how-to-use.md

 ### Title Inspector

-_**As Metaburner Pro is iterating rapidly, some of the below documentation may be out-of-date as we quickly push out new beta's.**_

 Simply add the Metaburner Pro Title to the top of your timeline as an adjustment layer.

 It should start at the very start of your timeline.